K-theoretic Hall algebras, quantum groups and super quantum groups: K-theoretic Hall algebras and quantum loop algebras

-Let $Q$ be any Kac-Moody quiver with $Q_1=\bar Q_1^<$ for some ordering of the vertices.
-To complete the proof of Theorem $\ref{thm:A}$ we must construct the map $\phi$ in \eqref{phi} without using Condition \eqref{COND}.
-To do so, we use an $\R_\T$-deformation such that Condition \eqref{large} holds.
+Let $Q$ be any Kac-Moody quiver with $Q_1=\bar Q_1^<$ for some total ordering of the vertices.
+Fix $\T=\bbC^\times\times\A$ and fix a normal weight function on $\bar Q$, i.e., such that \eqref{normal} and \eqref{homogeneous} hold.
+We further assume that \eqref{large} holds.
+This yields a KHA-realization of a multiparameter version of quantum groups which generalizes Theorem $\ref{thm:A}$.
 We equip the space $\SH_{\T,\K}$ in \eqref{SHT} with the $\K_\T$-algebra structure $\SH_{\T,\K}^\diamond$ whose multiplication $\diamond$ is the shuffle product with the kernel $\zeta^\diamond_{\alpha,\gamma}$ in \eqref{kernel}.
 We have the following deformed version of Lemma \ref{lem:induction}.

 \begin{lemma} Assume that Condition \eqref{large} holds.
 There is an $\R_\T$-algebra embedding

 \end{lemma}